- Death date

 In his patent role, he was responsible for preparing the mechanical drawings for Alexander Graham Bell’s patent application for his telephone.
 Thomas Edison took note of his work for Bell and on the light bulb and hired him in 1884.
 Latimer, in fact, holds the distinction of being the only African American member of the Edison Pioneers.

-He continued to work on electric lighting, and in 1890 published Incandescent Electric Lighting, a technical engineering book that became the standard guide for lighting engineers.
+He continued to work on electric lighting, and in 1890 published Incandescent Electric Lighting, a technical engineering book that became a standard guide for lighting engineers.

-He retired in 1924 at the age of 75.
-He passed away at his home in Flushing, New York on 11 November 1928, at the age of 80.
+He retired in 1924 at the age of seventy-five.
+He passed away at his home in Flushing, New York on 11 December 1928, at the age of eighty.
 When Latimer died, the Edison Pioneers attributed his “important inventions”-- he held eight U.S. patents-- to a “keen perception of the potential of the electric light and kindred industries.”
 The Edison Pioneers published an obituary that included the following testimonial: